Information and Policies

 Appeal Process

-Students who do not satisfy the major declaration requirement but believe there are extenuating circumstances may file a written appeal.
-Appeals should be submitted to undergraduate advising by emailing: lalsadvising@ucsc.edu.
+Students who did not satisfy the major declaration requirement but believe there are extenuating circumstances may file a written appeal.
+Appeals should be submitted to undergraduate advising by sending an email to lalsadvising@ucsc.edu.
 Students must file the appeal within 15 days of denial of major declaration.
 The department will notify the student and college of the decision within 15 days of the receipt of the appeal.

 How to Declare a Major